nativecode-dev/blackbeard/README.md

 - [NZBGet](https://nzbget.net)
 - [Deluge](http://deluge-torrent.org)

+# Why @beard

+Blackbeard.
+Pirates.
+November.
+Yeah, `@beard` just made sense because it was a) short b) not taken and c) I started this project in November 2017, otherwise known as the start of man-beard season.

 # Architecture

 `blackbeard` is designed to be run in a distributed environment, but not necessarily remotely.
 The project is spit into several smaller projects that are responsible for their slice of work.
 Compromised of a set of microservices, `blackbeard` is designed from the ground-up to be distributed.
 You will normally only have one or two instances running at any given moment, but if you know you are going to be running a large operation against your media files, you can spin up additional instances as needed even if you already started said large job.